WiNloSt/resume/src/resume.md

 <span class="font-soft">(01/2020-present)</span>

-- Led team of 3 to deliver product features every 2 weeks.
+- Lead team of 3 to deliver product features every 2 weeks under complex and ambiguous requirements.
-- Configured CI/CD pipeline to streamline planning, testing, and deployment process on all environments.
+- Configure CI/CD pipeline to streamline planning, testing, and deployment process on all environments eliminating manual steps and reducing risk of human error.
-- Coached engineers by providing guidance and resources resulting in more motivated and happier team members.
+- Coach engineers by providing guidance and resources resulting in more motivated and happier team members.
-- Evaluated potential technologies and incorporated into product to increase development speed.
+- Evaluate potential technologies and incorporated into product to increase development speed by over 30%.
-- Organized 5 hackathons in last 2 years; learned technologies and concepts such as event-driven architecture, NoSQL, real-time notification, and end-to-end testing.
+- Organize 5 hackathons in last 2 years broadening engineers knowledge areas;integrate 2 projects from hackathons into product increasing first contact resolution rate and reducing chances issues escalated to developers by over 50%.

 ### Software engineer